emmawalshdev/The-Book-bar/testing.md

     - Search by the Author's last name, confirm that the correct results are returned.
     - Search by a word from the book title, confirm that the correct results are returned.
         - When results are returned, click on the Reset button.
 Confirm navigation to the homepage.
-    - Search by a false keyword, confirm that a No results found message and a Reset button appear.
+    - Search by a false keyword, confirm that a No results found message and a Reset button appears.
         - Click on the Reset button, confirm navigation to the homepage.

 2. Sort by functionality
     - Sort by 'A-Z', confirm that the books are ordered correctly.
     - Sort by 'Z-A', confirm that the books are ordered correctly.
     - Sort by 'New-Old', confirm that the books are ordered correctly.
-    - Search by a keyword, confirm that the Sort by button dissapears.
+    - Search by a keyword, confirm that the Sort by button disappears.

 3. Pagination